 Research, Condition, and Disease Categories (RCDC)

 In a bid to keep people aware of their tax money expenditure, in 2009, the NIH assimilated the RCDC record into the RePORT tool website.
-The RCDC comprises of more than 280 categories of research fields, diseases, and conditions.
-This online board is used by the NIH staff to publish the funding support each of the listed disease, condition, or research has been granted.
+The RCDC comprises more than 280 categories of research fields, diseases, and conditions.
+This online board is used by the NIH staff to publish the funding support for each of the listed diseases, conditions, or research that has been granted.
 All of the research projects that were funded by the NIH are present on the RCDC correlating each category.
 The user can view the full project report and listings by clicking the individual category as well as print or download this reliable and transparent information.

 RePORTER (RePORT Expenditures and Results)

 The RePORTER module is basically one of the many tools provided on the RePORT website to access information about scientists, funded projects, and subsequent inventions, project summaries, and rights exclusive publications through the grand database.
 Additionally, you can browse through the funded researchers along with funded projects, which can serve to benefit you in gauging the plausibility of your research field, competition, and project proposal chances of getting funded.